shreyam91/Remote-patient-management-system/README.md

 1.Fork the repository: Forking creates a copy of the original repository in your GitHub account.
 You can do this by clicking the “Fork” button on the top right corner of the repository page.

 2.Clone the forked repository: Cloning downloads a copy of the forked repository to your local machine.
-You can do this by running git clone <forked-repo-url> in your terminal.
+You can run git clone <forked-repo-url> in your terminal.

 3.Create a new branch: Create a new branch for your changes using git checkout -b <branch-name>.